-Students who are enrolled for classes in the South Page schools are expected to be in school for the full session and are expected to be punctual in their arrival and departure.
+Students who are enrolled for classes in South Page Schools are expected to be in school for the full session and are expected to be punctual in their arrival and departure.
 Students are not expected to be absent any more than is necessary for health reasons or appointments.
-Irregular attendance interferes with the progress of your child and others as teachers find themselves taking class time to repeat information and make adjustments for those students who have been absent.
-Please call the South Page office with the reason for an absence no later than 8:00 a.m.
-For safety's sake, if a student is absent without notification, the school teaching staff will attempt to contact the family to verify the child's absence from school.
+Irregular attendance interferes with the progress of your child and others as staff find themselves taking class time to repeat information and make adjustments for those students who have been absent.
+Please call the elementary office with the reason for an absence no later than 8:30am at 712-582-3212.
+For safety's sake, if a student is absent without notification, the school secretary/teaching staff will attempt to contact the family to verify the child's absence from school.

-Ethics and Confidentiality
+Ethics and Confidentiality (IQPPS 6.1B)